ekcoh/gtest-memleak-detector/README.md

 # gtest-memleak-detector
 Google Test memory leak detection integration for C++11 projects and above.
 Currently only works with MSVC tool-chain using [Microsoft CRT debug tools](https://docs.microsoft.com/en-us/visualstudio/debugger/crt-debugging-techniques?view=vs-2019).
+Provides stack-traces for memory leak origins that are hyperlinked when using Google Test Adapter in Visual Studio.

 ## Features
 - Automatic memory leak detection in test cases for code exercised within test case function.
 - Memory leak reporting as Google Test failures so that tests fail if a leak is detected.
 - Automatic memory leak report suppression so that memory leaks are not reported if the test fail due to a more severe failed assertion.
+- All memory leak failures contain allocation request number obtained from allocation hook.
 - Rerunning a failed test will provide a filtered stack-trace for the origin of the allocation causing the leak.
 - Coexistence support for other CRTDBG allocation hooks and reporting hooks to be installed at the same time.
 - Support for leak detection via malloc, realloc, new (Same as CRTDBG supports).